Ladydiana/JavaScriptCheatsheet/README.md

 truthy | *truthy* | falsy | *false* .
 This will ensure that the second || operand is evaluated:  there is data, so the View can render that data.
 Note that promiseNoData returns truthy in all other cases above! |

+# Component state
+### Why do we use it?
+Some parameters do not need to be kept in Application state, as they are local and not shared between presenters.

+### Disadvantages
+- Platform dependent
+- If the parameters from component state need persistance, then they need to be saved in the Application state anyway.
+-